The Ultimate Guide to Teaching English in Taiwan

 - A Week-In-The-Life of Matt, Teaching English in Taiwan by The Professional Hobo

 WHICH TEFL CERTIFICATE IS BEST FOR TEACHING IN Taiwan?Click to Open

 Taiwan is a unique teach abroad destination because many schools don’t technically require teachers to have a TEFL certificate.
 However, a reputable TEFL certificate with at least 120 hours can give your resume a leg up and ensures you enter the classroom fully prepared.

-CIEE TEFL is one of the best TEFL providers in the industry.
-As an internationally recognized and trusted brand, CIEE has a proven track record of helping graduates successfully secure teaching jobs abroad and lead their ESL classes confidently.
+CIEE TEFL is an internationally trusted brand recognized for being one of the best TEFL providers in the industry.
+CIEE has a proven track record of helping graduates secure teaching jobs abroad and equips teachers with the confidence needed to be successful.